McDonogh School: Roots Farm

-Roots Farm started as a community garden in 2009 and is on the edge of McDonogh’s campus.
+Roots Farm started as a community farm and garden in 2009 and is on the edge of McDonogh's campus.
 With two barns, a greenhouse, 10 beehives, chickens and turkeys, and a culinary kitchen and outdoor brick oven, Roots is a teaching and learning space used by faculty in all disciplines.

-The bulk of produce harvested by students and community volunteers is donated to the Maryland Food Bank’s Farm to Food Bank program.
-The produce is also served in the School’s dining halls, and a portion is sold to local restaurants with proceeds supporting our seed-to-table program.
+The bulk of the produce is harvested by students and community volunteers.
+The produce harvested from the farm is donated to the Maryland Food Bank's Farm to Food Bank program.
+The produce is also served in the school's dining halls, and a portion is sold to local restaurants with proceeds supporting the school's seed-to-table program.
 In 2023, the farm donated 6,685 pounds of produce to the Maryland Food Bank.

 Roots Farm also hosts Honey of a JamFest, an annual celebration held usually in late September.
-It includes a corn maze and farm games such as outdoor Connect 4.
-In 2024, the event was postponed from late September to mid-October due to rain from Hurricane Helene.
+It includes a corn maze and outdoor farm games.